MichaelRCruz/idk-nginx/LocationBlocks.md

 The regular expression above will match any URI with `/sup` with an appended number, `/sup3`.

 ### REGEX Match - case insensitive
-Matches URIs based on regular expression using an asterisk and a tilde character followed by a short list of valid URIs.
+Matches URIs based on regular expression using an "asterisk" and a "tilde" character followed by a short list of valid URIs.
 ```nginx
 ...